miquels/webdav-server-rs/README.md

 # WEBDAV-SERVER

-An implementation of a webdav server with support for user accounts, and running switching uid/gid to those users accounts.
-That last feature is Linux-only, since no other OSes have thread-local credentials.
+An implementation of a webdav server with support for user accounts, and switching uid/gid to those users accounts.
+That last feature is Linux-only, since the server is threaded and no other OSes have support for thread-local credentials.

 Uses PAM authentication and local unix accounts.